 Applying to the Nursing Program:

-BSN Application: Application will be available in Mid-September for the Spring 2018 cohort.
+BSN Application: Application will be available shortly.

 Registered Nurses (Mean annual wage: $67, 490) – Assess patient health problems and needs, develop and implement nursing care plans, and maintain medical records.
 Administer nursing care to ill, injured, convalescent, or disabled patients.
 May advise patients on health maintenance and disease prevention or provide case management.
 Licensing or registration required.
 Career choices are extensive and are not limited to the list below.